bitpay/bitpay-checkout-for-woocommerce/GUIDE.md

 ## Usage

 Once enabled, your customers will be given the option to pay with Bitcoins.
-Once they checkout they are redirected to a full screen BitPay invoice to pay for the order.
+On the checkout they are redirected to a full screen BitPay invoice to pay for the order.

-As a merchant, the orders in your WooCommerce store can be treated as any other order.
+As a merchant the orders in your WooCommerce store can be treated as any other order.
 You may need to adjust the Invoice Settings depending on your order fulfillment.